stdrc/vscode-sql-notebook/README.md

 - Configure database connections in the SQL Notebook side-panel.
 - Supports MySQL, PostgreSQL, SQLite, and MSSQL (OracleDB support coming soon).
 - (unstable) Built-in typed auto-complete with an embedded language server.

+## Extended Features

+- Display SQL output in monospace font, so that explain strings can have a nicer look.
+- Support `.slt` and `.slt.part` files.
+For SLT files, currently you can only run SQL queries extracted from SLT syntax, rather than doing fully-functioned SQL Logic Test.

 ## Usage